C2A2-at-Florida-Atlantic-University/icasp/README.md

 The distances between antennas (both row and column-wise) are provided on the figure.

 The dataset can be downloaded using the following [link](https://renew-wireless.org/dataset-aoa.html).

+The spreadsheet where we calculated ground truth DoA angles of the real dataset (based on TX & RX coordinates) can be found [here](https://docs.google.com/spreadsheets/d/1pu0bsN7wVaiehZxpgMJO2_AD-s3ZCJVnLLbtSgUTGf8/edit?usp=sharing).

 A note about raw dataset measurements: